espressoj/fsnd-catalog-project/README.md

 * 2.7.12
 * 3.5.2

-One the following library(ies) must be installed to appropriately connect to the PostgreSQL database.
+The following library(ies) must be installed to run the program.
 * datetime
 * flask
 * httplib2